TN 60 (12-24)

 A. General

 A cost-of-living increase in the Federal benefit rate (FBR) for individuals should not increase the $1 payment made in special deeming cases.
-If the individual continues to be ineligible under the usual deeming rules and would have received a $1 payment under the special deeming rules if there was no change in the Federal benefit rate or optional supplement payment, he/she will continue to receive $1.
+If the individual continues to be ineligible under the usual deeming rules and would have received a $1 payment under the special deeming rules if there was no change in the Federal benefit rate or optional supplement payment, they will continue to receive $1.
 Follow manual pay procedures to insure that the correct payment is made.

 B. Examples